 In Tel Aviv you can really feel and see the different neighborhoods like Old Jaffa, Neva Tzedek, City Center and Old Port area.
 With the bike it’s easy to drive through the areas, stop and have a coffee or lunch, walk and shop and continue your journey to the next neighborhood.
-See below four routes and the main look and feel of that area.
+In this travel blog I give you tips, information and inspiration on four routes in Tel Aviv.
+The main look and feel of that area will be described.
 Our hotel was close to the beach and the city center at the corner of Yarkon and Bograshov, a perfect base.
+Enjoy exploring Tel Aviv!

 Route 1: Old Jaffa/Yafo – Flee Market – Old Jaffa Port